willianportilho/willianportilho/README.md

 ### Olá! 👋

-- 🌱 I’m currently learning HTML, CSS and JAVASCRIPT
+- 🌱 I’m currently learning c and shell
 - 📱  How to reach me: @portilhowillian